febryanvaldo/LibreChat/CURRENT_PROVIDERS_MODELS.md

 🤖 Cerebras    : 9 models (no change)
 🤖 Groq        : 19 models (no change)
 🤖 Sambanova   : 12 models (no change)
-🤖 Chutes      : 68 models (no change)
 🤖 DeepInfra   : 117 models (-49 models)
 🤖 Fireworks   : 33 models (no change)
 🤖 FriendliAI  : 10 models (no change)
 🤖 Hyperbolic  : 27 models (+5 models)
 🤖 Nebius      : 41 models (no change)
 🤖 Novita AI   : 62 models (no change)
-🤖 ShuttleAI   : 22 models (no change)
 🤖 Synthetic   : 19 models (no change)
 🤖 Targon      : 9 models (no change)
 🤖 Together AI : 63 models (+1 model)